NC22/HTML5-HSL-Color-Picker-MultiSelect/README.md

 # HTML5-HSL-Color-Multi-Select v0.7

 A scaleable multi select colors from HL color palete.
-Attaches to multiple "input" DOM element
+Attaches to one or multiple "input" DOM elements

 - HTML5 canvas
 - Scalable